pearpages/polymer.js/README.md

 > Polymer sprinkles a bit of sugar over the standard Web Components APIs, making it easier for you to get great results.

+## HTML ELEMENT

+> HTML element is an individual component of an HTML document or web page, once this has been parsed into the Document Object Model.

 ## Introduction

 + HTML element